blrop/brainfuck-interpreter/README.md

 ## Brainfuck interpreter

-The working app can be found here: https://blrop.ru/projects/brainfuck-interpreter

-____

 [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) is an esoteric programming language created in 1993 by Urban Müller.

 This app is an interactive interpreter of Brainfuck written in JavaScript.